Article Index – Tap the links for more information about these shrimp

 Ease of keeping: Difficult

-Description: If you want to keep a shrimp that is easy to care for but do not want one of the obvious choices then this is the shrimp for you.
+Description: If you want to keep a shrimp that is easy to care for and looks like a grasshopper (green variety) then this is the shrimp for you.
 It comes in a variety of colors like red, yellow, brown, and green and all of them are pretty striking.
 It hasn’t attained the same level of popularity as some of the similarly easy to care for shrimp yet and that makes it a unique shrimp with minimum hassles.

 Care and feeding: They are very easy to care for and can tolerate a wide range of conditions and are tolerant to some mild fluctuations in the nano tank as well.
 They are omnivorous in nature and should be fed a balanced diet.
 An important quality of Babaulti Shrimp is that they are vociferous feeders of decaying plant matter and are great for planted nano tanks.